 1. Replenishment subscription

-A convenient and effortless type of subscription model.
-It’s often referred to as the ‘subscribe and save’ model, something Amazon is famous for.
+A convenient and effortless type of subscription model, the replenishment model is often referred to as the ‘subscribe and save’ model, something Amazon is famous for.
 Almost all replenishment plans entice buyers by offering an average 5 to 15% discount on their plans.

 Amazon allows users to subscribe to items they frequently buy and set up auto-delivery so that these items arrive when they’d like..

 - Convertible subscriptions: This type of subscription model attracts the customer through an introductory offer.
-It also allows customers to ‘try before they buy,’ and leave them feeling like they’re getting much more than they bargained.
+It also allows customers to ‘try before they buy,’ and leaves them feeling like they’re getting much more than they bargained for.
 This type of subscription enables a smooth transition from a one-off customer to a subscriber.

 The most prevalent example is Netflix.
 Their introductory offer of a free trial is all the push one needs to become a subscriber.
 The catch here is the auto-deduction of money once the trial period ends, and the requirement to enter credit card details before you sign up for trial.